 What happens after the defender passes to a wing?

-Usually after the pass has been made the winger will have opponents surrounding them.
-The winger and the teammates must act quickly.
-The winger can possibly skate up and pass through an opening.
-Sometimes the defender will need to take action and try and get one of the opponents off the winger so they can pass the puck to the center of the ice.
+Usually, after a pass has been made from a defender to the winger, they will have opponents surrounding them.
+The winger and teammates must act quickly.
+The winger can potentially skate up and pass through an opening to the center.
+Sometimes, the defender will need to take action and try and get one of the opponents off the winger so they can pass the puck to the center of the ice.
 No matter what, all players must work together and react quickly during a breakout.